logicalclocks/feature-store-api/docs/hopsworksai/azure/aks_acr_integration.md

   </figure>
 </p>

 The last step is to setup a DNS private link in order to be able to use DNS resolution for the kubernetes API servers.
 Go to resource groups in the Azure portal and find the resource group of the kubernetes cluster.
-This will be in the form of MC_hopsworks-stage_<cluster_name>_<region> in this example it was MC_hopsworks-stage_hopsworks-aks_northeurope.
+This will be in the form of MC_<resouce_group>_<cluster_name>_<region> in this example it was MC_hopsworks-stage_hopsworks-aks_northeurope.
 Open the resource group and click on the DNS zone.

 <p align="center">
   <figure>